Approved by the Administrative Council on September 16, 2014

 - utilizing institutional safeguards against fire, flood, theft, etc.

-- giving prompt notification to OIIT of the user's termination or transfer
+- giving prompt notification to Human Resources and IIT of the user's termination or transfer

 7.1 Investigative contact

-If a user is contacted by a representative from an external organization (District Attorney's office, FBI, GBI, Southern Bell Security Services, etc.) who is conducting an investigation of an alleged violation involving Georgia Southwestern State University computing and networking resources, the user must inform OIIT and the Vice President for Business and Finance (VPBF) immediately.
-The VPBF together with the Director of OIIT will provide guidance regarding the appropriate actions to be taken.
+If a user is contacted by a representative from an external organization (District Attorney's office, FBI, GBI,) who is conducting an investigation of an alleged violation involving Georgia Southwestern State University computing and networking resources, the user must inform IIT immediately.
+IIT will provide guidance regarding the appropriate actions to be taken.

 7.2 Responding to security and abuse incidents / Computer Incident Response Team - CIRT

 All users and units have the responsibility to report any discovered unauthorized access attempts or other improper usage of Georgia Southwestern State University computers, networks, or other information processing equipment.
-If a user observes, or has reported (other than as in 7.1 above), a security or abuse problem with any university computer or network facility, including violations of this policy, the user should contact OIIT immediately at 931-2074, firstname.lastname@example.org or by clicking here.
+If a user observes, or has reported (other than as in 7.1 above), a security or abuse problem with any university computer or network facility, including violations of this policy, the user should contact IIT immediately at 931-2074 or by email: email@example.com

-A response to each abuse incident received at OIIT or from the University System Office is required.
+A response to each abuse incident received at IIT or from the University System Office is required.
 The Campus Information Security Officer is the GSW contact for these complaints and makes the official response.
 The Campus Information Security Officer appoints an appropriate subset of the CIRT personnel to investigate the complaint.
-In the absence of the Campus Information Security Officer, the OIIT Director or the Manager of Administrative Computing handles the complaint.
+In the absence of the Campus Information Security Officer, the IIT Director handles the complaint.
 After locating the system in question and individuals involved, the CIRT determines the correct response based on the legal ramifications of the complaint in terms of both liability to the University and the rights of the owner/user of the system in question.
 The unit head of the department in which the computer in question is located is usually notified prior to any action being taken unless unusual circumstances warrant different action.
 In general, after positive identification of the computer in question, the computer is removed from the network.
 The computer is then investigated by an appropriate subset of the CIRT members and/or technical resource personnel.
-Subsequently, if necessary, OIIT will re-build the system from original media to eradicate any possible remnants of compromised code.
+Subsequently, if necessary, IIT will remediate the system from original media to eradicate any possible remnants of compromised code.
 Once the computer is deemed secure control is returned to the owner and network connections are re-established.

 The leader of the CIRT for that incident in conjunction with the other team members will file a report with the Campus Information Security Officer of the incident detailing the date, time, actions taken and any other pertinent observations.
 The following individuals and resources will be called upon depending on the nature of the incident.

-CIRT Members: OIIT Director, OAC Manager, Public Safety Officer, Campus Information Security Officer/Network Coordinator, Computer Lab Manager, and email Administrator
+CIRT Members: IIT Director, Public Safety Officer, Campus Information Security Officer/Network Coordinator, Computer Lab Manager, and e-mail Administrator

-CIRT Technical Resources: Banner DBA, System Administrators, Webmaster, Technical Support Specialist, and ITC Manager
+CIRT Technical Resources: Banner DBA, System Administrators, Webmaster, and Technical Support Specialist.